About Profiles Configuration

 Preferences - Set up preference groups and preferences that can be attached to guest profiles and carried over to reservations for the guest.
 Preferences might include smoking/no smoking, floor, room features, and personal interests.

-Geographic Data - Set up "geo-specific" information categories such as languages, regions, countries, and nationalities which may be applied to profiles.
+Geographic Data - Set up "geo-specific" information categories such as languages, regions, countries, and nationalities that can be applied to profiles.
 This information can then be used for many purposes throughout OPERA such as preparing folios and letters in guest languages, identifying target groups for sales campaigns, and preparing reports.

 Titles - Each individual profile and contact profile contains a field for the person's Title (e.g., Mr, Mrs, Herr, Dr, etc.) on the Profile screen.
 The titles available when you select the Title field down arrow on the Profile screen depend on the language selected for the profile in the Language field.
 Extended Titles allow you to add more business titles, such as Dr and Captain, in the guest's preferred language.